 Here are some tips for making this conversation easier on you and your teen:

-- Listen, don’t lecture: After residential treatment, young women have a better understanding of how substances have affected and may continue to affect their life.
+- Listen, don’t lecture: After residential treatment, teens have a better understanding of how substances have affected and may continue to affect their life.
 Trust that they understand the risks, but don’t expect their cravings to have magically disappeared.
 Ask them about potential problems they believe they may face during holiday events and recognize that this does not mean the worst-case scenario is bound to occur.
 They may admit feeling anxious about how they will be able to handle the stress or tell you that they honestly have no interest in drinking.

 - Talk to them about peer pressure: Let them know what they don’t need to follow what other people are doing.
 They may want to catch up with old friends that they haven’t seen in a while or they may worry about running into people they don’t want to see.
 Remind them that there is nothing wrong with saying no to plans or choosing to stay at family events where they may have more support.
 Offer to take them to a meeting or support group if they would benefit from being around other people who have had similar experiences.

 - Ask about coping mechanisms that have worked for them in the past.
 Many young adults get defensive when you offer solutions without asking or if you try to encourage them to come up with solutions when they are feeling overwhelmed.
 While they may have a “coping tool kit,” these strategies are often hard to think about when asked what would work best in the moment.
 Ask them to think about what has worked in similar situations before rather than what they think would help in this exact situation.